Spring cleaning tips to revitalise your home

 Shed your winter wardrobe, folding items you don’t have room for into compression bags and (moth-proof) storage boxes for safe keeping until the next chilly season.
 Replenish your hangers with your spring and summer essentials, organising these by colour for added aesthetic appeal.

 Organise your drawers too, using dividers to arrange items neatly and trays to contain any loose keys, buttons or pens.
 Those in need of a little help should look to organisational connoisseur Marie Kondo's 2020 book, Joy at Work: Organising Your Professional Life, designed to help its readers overcome workplace mess.

-Spring cleaning complete, it’s time to fill your home with uplifting scents that will help centre the mind and make you feel positive about spending prolonged periods indoors for the time being.
+Spring cleaning complete, it’s time to fill your home with uplifting scents that will help centre the mind and make you feel confident about hosting this season.
 Right now, our preference is for natural scents with woody or floral notes and soothing, aromatherapy blends ideal for calming and balancing the nervous system.
 Here’s some inspiration…